- School Attendance Hours

 - Past President:Sharon Zell

 Volunteers play a vital role in meeting the individual needs of many youngsters, assisting in the media center, classrooms and resource room.
 No experience is required, just a willingness to help and a desire to do what is best for students.
-All volunteers that work in the school or help with any activities need to have a background check run before they can volunteer.
+All volunteers that work in the school or help with any activities need to have a background check run before they can volunteer and have proof of covid vaccination.
 Volunteers will need to complete an application, which can be found on the Volunteer Website.

 Volunteers should not bring younger siblings and babies to school when they are scheduled to volunteer.
 It is a safety issue.
 It is distracting in the classroom and other areas and causes disruption when there are additional children in a classroom or other learning space.